microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/beta/docs/Remove-MgBetaCommunicationOnlineMeetingRegistration.md

 # Remove-MgBetaCommunicationOnlineMeetingRegistration

 ## SYNOPSIS
-Disable and delete the externalMeetingRegistration of an onlineMeeting.
+Disable and delete the meetingRegistration of an onlineMeeting on behalf of the organizer.
+This API is available in the following national cloud deployments.

 ## SYNTAX